luuvus/Udacity-DataEngineer-P3-AWS-DataWarehouse/README.md

 ## How To Run

-Th following must be setup on Amazon Web Services before running the scripts/files in this project:
+The following must be setup on Amazon Web Services before running the scripts/files in this project:

 * Create Amazon role with have "read" access privilege to Amazon S3.
 * Create a Redshift cluster with at least 8 nodes to get a faster data copying and processing and assigned this cluster with Amazon role with S3 read access privilege.